AdaCore/spark2014/lrm/source/statements.rst

 Attribute ``Loop_Entry``
 ^^^^^^^^^^^^^^^^^^^^^^^^

+.. _todo: Add a rule to say you cannot have X'Loop_Entry'Loop_Entry.

 For a prefix ``X`` that denotes an object of a nonlimited type, the following attribute is defined